 - Add citrus juice slowwwly.
 Otherwise it will fizz up and over the bottle real quick.

 - Don’t fizz it ALL the way.
-2/3 lights worth of carbonation from the SodaStream Source is totally fine with refrigerated water.
-It’s already pretty fizzy.
+2-3 lights worth of carbonation from the SodaStream Source is totally fine with refrigerated water.
+It’s already going to be pretty fizzy from that small amount of carbonation and you do not need more.

 Other How-To’s from Project Meal Plan: